Emilia Romagna Slow | The Way of the Gods

 “A 75-mile slow journey on an age-old route with a spectacular start: 2.5 miles from Bologna to Mount Adone under the longest arched gallery in the world“

 It’s called Way of the Gods, and it’s as old as the hills.
-In ancient times, it was part of the Etruscan road network and was used mainly to link the Tuscan cities to the Po Valley, as a trade route and to reinforce Etruscan dominance in northern Italy.
-Historians think it was originally laid out between the 7th and 4th centuries BC, although it was the Roman engineers who then brought it up to scratch.
+In ancient times, this path was part of the Etruscan road network and was used to connect the Tuscan cities to north Italy and to reinforce Etruscan dominance in northern Italy.
+According to historians, it was originally laid out between the 7th and 4th centuries BC, although it was the Roman engineers who then built it up.

-In 187 bc, just a few years after the city of Bononia (Bologna) was founded, the Roman consul Caius Flaminius decided to enlarge the ancient Etruscan track for purely defensive purposes; the Flaminia Military Road (as it was known) served as a shortcut to move the Legions quickly from south to north, without having to go out of their way along the classic Via Flaminia.
+In 187 bc, just a few years after the foundation of Bononia (Bologna), the Roman consul Caius Flaminius decided to enlarge the ancient Etruscan track for defensive purposes; the Flaminia Military Road (as it was known) served as a shortcut to move the Legions quickly from south to north, without having to go out of their way along the classic Via Flaminia.

 So if that sounds like you, forget the motorways and express trains and rediscover a taste for the good old slow ways amid these rugged Apennine landscapes.
 The Way of the Gods will repay you with some amazing sights, unique stories, and great memories.